The term influencer is being tossed around a lot these days.

 People recognize the value they bring to the table and are genuinely interested in what they have to say.

-I’ve found that the process of becoming an influencer has five key steps.
+We’ve found that the process of becoming an influencer has five key steps.

 Step 1 – Focus on a niche